PGM-Lab/InferPy/docs/notes/guidedata.rst

 Usage with probabilistic models
 ----------------------------------

-Clearly, the final goal of loading data is learning a probabilistic model.
+Clearly, making inference in a probabilistic model is the final goal of loading data.
 Thus, consider the following code of a simple linear regression: